particle-iot/docs/src/content/tutorials/device-cloud/ota-updates.md

 section below on [controlling OTA availability](#controlling-ota-availability).

-### Understanding the impact of Immediate Firmware Releases
+### Understanding the impact of Intelligent Firmware Releases

 After clicking **Next**, you will need to confirm that you understand the impact of the action that you are about to take:

 ![](/assets/images/ota-updates/immediate-release-confirm.png)

-What is most important to recognize is that **Immediate Firmware Releases _can be disruptive_ to active devices**.
+What is most important to recognize is that **Intelligent Firmware Releases _can be disruptive_ to active devices**.
 That is, if a targeted device is online (connected to the Device Cloud) and [OTA updates have not been disabled](#disabling-ota-updates), the Device Cloud will